ViLourenco/my-calendar-pro/readme.txt

 * Bug fix: Better feedback after license activation.
 * Bug fix: changed default location value to false (no default)
 * Bug fix: event repeats input type on front-end form should be 'number'
+* Bug fix: Improve import CSV if user on PHP 5.3+ using str_getcsv
 * Add support for selective refresh in customizer in WordPress 4.5
 * Add feature: Option to create post excerpt at time of event creation for Event to Post feature.
 * Add feature: Provide custom template with My Calendar template tag support in custom post content & excerpt fields.